 GET IN THE SWING.
 Golf has been a centerpiece of social activity in the Greenbrier Valley for more than a century.
 The first links quite literally carved from rolling meadow lands adjacent to The Greenbrier’s Springhouse and the original Old White Hotel (1858-1922).
 With The Greenbrier’s world-class courses on which golf-greats have played to county courses regularly enjoyed by locals, golf enthusiasts will find the valley’s terrain challenging but still fun for all skill levels.

 If you’re looking to experience one of the finest on U.S. soil, be sure to book a tee-time on The Old White Course at The Greenbrier.
 Part of the PGA TOUR for ten years, much of the original 1914 course was modeled after favorite links found across Europe.
 Recently, major updates were made to the fairways, bunkers and greens, returning it to those first designs.

 Other local courses offer nine and eighteen-hole options featuring mountain-style golf along with the valley’s signature, scenic views.
 The Lewisburg Elks Country Club is beautifully maintained and is favored by many local golfers.
-It’s the most challenging 5,600-yard course you’ll play, so don’t let the yardage, slope and rating lull you into a false sense of difficulty!
+It’s the most challenging 5,600-yard course you’ll play, so don’t let the yardage, slope and rating fool you!
 Valley View Country Club is a picturesque nine-hole course featuring open fairways that are more forgiving and smaller, challenging greens.
 The Greenbrier Hills Golf & Tennis Club is a walkable par 70 course (played twice) with level, open fairways and manicured greens.
 Wherever you choose to play, each presents unique terrain that you'll want to revisit again and again.